xtecjc/NLP701-Project/README.md

 # NLP701-Project

 ## Notebooks
 **1-BigQuery-GDELT.ipynb**: This notebook is used to query the GDELT database in BigQuery in order to obtain raw event data.
-Approximately $1000 was spent querying the database, so this data is proprietary.

 **2-scrape-GDELT.ipynb**: This notebook is used to crawl through all the links featured in the event data queried from BigQuery.